-Flagrant Factions is a lightweight skirmish-scale wargame that does not concern itself with model count and only barely distances.
+Flagrant Factions is a lightweight skirmish-scale wargame that doesn’t concern itself with model count and only barely distances.
 It abstracts a fair amount of rules and considerations so you can use whatever models/maps/terrain/ideas you have on hand to get playing fast.

-In Flagrant Factions, two or more players field a company of 2+ groups of models (paper, token, miniatures, whatever) to play through narrative scenarios.
-Instead of dozens of specific profiles, Flagrant Factions features base profiles you can modify by adding special rules (or not).
+In Flagrant Factions, two players field a company of 2+ groups of models (paper, token, miniatures, whatever) to play through narrative scenarios.
+Instead of dozens of specific profiles, Flagrant Factions features base profiles you can change by adding special rules (or not).

-It does not spend any time concerned about tournament play, preferring instead to support narrative and casual play alike.
+It doesn’t spend any time concerned about tournament play, preferring instead to support narrative and casual play alike.
 Play normally takes 30-45m for a single skirmish and works for fantasy, historical, and sci-fi play alike.

 This text is open and free and always will be.